siddhant1599/SurvivalGAN_Generative-adversarial-networks/README.md

-# SurvivalGAN - Generative adversarial network: Applications on the MSK-IMPACT 50K Cohort
+# SurvivalGAN - Generative adversarial network

 Extension of **SurvivalGAN** (Norcliffe et al., 2023) on the **MSK-IMPACT 50K** dataset, benchmarked against **CTGAN** and a